kibook/s1kd-tools/tools/s1kd-validate/README.md

 Any number of CSDB objects to validate.
 If none are specified, input is read from stdin.

+In addition, the following options enable features of the XML parser that are disabled as a precaution by default:

+--dtdload
+Load the external DTD.

+--net
+Allow network access to load external DTD and entities.

+--noent
+Substitute entities.

 Multi-spec directory with -d option
 -----------------------------------